Baghrir Moroccan Pancakes: Authentic Recipe

 baghrir pancakes

-Growing up in Morocco, Moroccan pancakes – Baghrir or Beghrir in Moroccan – were my favorite crepes to eat.
-The fluffiness and lightness of these semolina pancakes are so addictive while their honeycomb texture with multiples holes allows for a perfect absorption of honey-and-butter toppings.
+Moroccan pancakes, or Baghrir, were my favorite pancakes growing up in Morocco.
+The fluffiness and lightness of these Moroccan semolina pancakes are addictive, while their honeycomb texture with multiple holes allows for a perfect absorption of honey-and-butter toppings.

-The good thing about Moroccan pancakes is that they are easy to make and they require very few and simple ingredients that you can easily find online.
-But I will lie to you if I said there are the easiest to make.
-In fact, there are a few secret tips that every Moroccan cook follows to have a successful batch of delicious Baghrir.
+The good thing about Moroccan pancakes is that they are easy to make and require very few simple ingredients that you can easily find at your local store.
+There are a few secret tips that every Moroccan cook follows to have a successful batch of delicious Baghrir pancakes.
 Keep reading.

 baghrir pancakes

-The second important tip to make Moroccan semolina pancakes is to have a batter – not too liquid and not too thick – with small little bubbles.
+The second important tip to make Moroccan semolina pancakes is to have a batter that is not too liquid and thick, with tiny little bubbles.
 This is achieved by mixing the ingredients in a blender at high speed for at least one minute.
 Then let the batter rest for 45 minutes to 1 hour until it doubles in volume and you have more bubbles on the surface.

 That’s it.
-That all you need to know to make these mouth-melting and fluffy Moroccan Baghrir pancakes.
+That is all you need to know to make these mouth-melting and fluffy Moroccan Baghrir pancakes.ย

 Baghrir Moroccan Semolina Pancakes Recipe